Frederic Fekkai On What Makes Him Swoon

 Are there any women’s products you envy?
 Under eye concealer!
 I always use it on a photo shoot and then I see the pictures, and I say, ‘Why don’t I use this every day?!’
 There’s a stigma to men wearing it.
 It’s not fair!
 My god, it changes everything.
 I would love if there was one for men.

 They’ve tried.
 I know.
 It’s crazy.

+Are there women’s products you pity?
 Fake eyelashes.
 They bother me!
 I would be forever swiping them away.

+Where do you get your hair cut and beard trimmed?
+Do you have a standing appointment?
 This is interesting, but I get my haircut with different stylists wherever I go, but also when I travel, I love to see what’s out there.
 The last haircut I got was in London at the Ted Baker barbershop just because I wanted to check it out.
 It has all these great Turkish barbers.
 I went with my son and it was a great experience.

+Which male celebrity do you think has the best hair?
 George Clooney.
 Of course, Brad has good hair, but I’ve got to say George.

+What beauty look on women do you love?
 I love the nonchalant, nude natural color.
 For me, it’s Jane Birkin when she was younger.
 I love Ines de la Fressange.
 Here, I also love the natural beauty of Jessica Biel, and Jennifer Lawrence.
 She’s great—beautiful, natural.
 And also, obviously, Angelina Jolie puts on a great show.
 You can see she makes the effort, but it doesn’t look like it.